not-an-aardvark/snoowrap/README.md

 const r = new snoowrap({
   client_id: 'put your client id here',
   client_secret: 'put your client secret here',
-  refresh_token: 'put your refresh token here'
+  refresh_token: 'put your refresh token here',
+  user_agent: 'myApp v1.0.0 by me' // learn more about User-Agent here: https://github.com/reddit/reddit/wiki/API
 });

 /* That's the entire setup process, now you can just make requests.
 I would recommend including async functions in your project